Accredited, multi-media online course. Study from anywhere in the world.

 - Instant access to course.

-- When you join a payment plan the first payment is paid immediately and the second one is paid automatically one month later.
+- When you join a payment plan the first payment is paid immediately and subsequent payments are paid automatically one month apart.

 - Instant access to course.